What the 1980s ‘Japan Panic’ Tells Us About Today’s ‘China Threat’

 The 1980s Japan Context

 Japan’s economy expanded rapidly after the 1973 and 1979 oil shocks, with export surpluses in automobiles and electronics drawing sustained U.S. attention.
 The bilateral merchandise trade deficit reached $49.7 billion in 1985, according to U.S. Commerce Department data.
 Congressional hearings that year featured testimony from industry representatives arguing that Japanese market practices limited U.S. access.
 The Plaza Accord of September 1985, signed by the United States, Japan, West Germany, France, and the United Kingdom, produced a coordinated depreciation of the dollar.
 U.S. Treasury Secretary James Baker stated at the time that the agreement sought to address “external imbalances.”
 Subsequent yen appreciation contributed to Japanese capital outflows into U.S. real estate and securities.
 Transactions such as Mitsubishi Estate’s 1989 purchase of a controlling interest in Rockefeller Center were reported by major outlets including The New York Times and The Wall Street Journal.
 Books and statements amplified public discussion.
 Ezra Vogel’s 1979 work “Japan as Number One” analyzed Japanese industrial policy.
 In 1989, Shintaro Ishihara and Akio Morita published “The Japan That Can Say No,” which argued for greater Japanese autonomy in technology transfers.
-U.S. responses included the 1988 Exon-Florio amendment, which expanded presidential authority to review foreign investments on national-security grounds.
+U.S. responses included the 1988 Exon-Florio amendment, which expanded presidential authority to review foreign investments on national security grounds.
+These historical episodes illustrate recurring patterns in how economic competition from major trading partners has prompted legislative scrutiny and coordinated currency measures, providing a reference point for evaluating present-day policy approaches toward China.

 What's Your Reaction?